+Why Your Website Need SSL Certificates?
 Many people relate the use of SSL certificates to a small rankings boost to sites using it.
-However, only a small percent of people actually decide to switch their sites to sitewide SSL, for certain pages or a full site.
+However, only a small percentage of people actually decide to switch their sites to sitewide SSL, for certain pages or a full site.
 There are many talks about this transition so looking at this action as good or bad, recommended or forbidden, is not really appropriate.
 IT Solution will discuss how SSL certificates work.

 Talking about the use of SSL certificates, people are forced to face so many probabilities.
 There is no guarantee that Google will give their desired ranking boost.
 Or, if it does, who can tell that Google will not take it back?
 But, this transition may probably be necessary in some cases.

 If someone runs an online store or whatever that takes credit card payments directly on his site, SSL is necessary to encrypt his customers’ credit card information.
 Usually, SSL is applied to the pages where transactions are made, or forms are filled with personal information.
 If the payment method is using Paypal, the transition is unnecessary.

 If someone runs a memberships site such as forums or communities where members are required to fill in the forms with personal information, pictures or videos, SSL is used to avoid the leakage of the information and put it at risk.